markclowes/btop_tools/README.md

+# Unmaintained repo

+I no longer have access to a BT One Phone account to use or test this with, so this repo is archived.

 # btop_tools

 Tools to interact with BT One Phone vPBX. **If you do not have a BT OnePhone account** this is (probably) of **no use to you**.
 Accounts are only available to UK businesses.